Frequently Asked Questions

 Consult your accountant for specifics, but for most incorporated professionals (physicians, lawyers, consultants, business owners), Plunge membership is a deductible corporate health expense.

 We do not have unlimited capacity.
-The entire business model depends on maintaining a 500:1 patient-to-physician ratio.
+The business model depends on maintaining a 500:1 patient-to-physician ratio.
 When panels are full, we close enrollment until capacity opens.